-his is a post out of the “31 Days of Morning Circles for the Child with Special Needs”.
+his is a post out of the “31 Days of Morning Circles ”.
 You can find the main page for this series here.

 In this series, you have already decided where you’ll hold the morning circle, the equipment or adaptations needed for proper positioning, and you have gathered some basic materials to carry out the activities.

-In this post, I guide you through additional adaptations you can make to better accommodate your child with special needs in the morning circle.
+In this post, I guide you through additional adaptations you can make to better accommodate your disabled child in the morning circle.

-Adaptations to accommodate the child with special needs in the morning circle:
+Adaptations to accommodate the disabled child in the morning circle:

 - Starting time.
 Even though the circle is held in the morning, there are many things that can happen before the gathering.
 Will your child be better able to focus after breakfast?
 After a walk?
 After bouncing on a ball or trampoline?
 Don’t feel compelled to begin the morning circle upon rising.
 Unless your child demands it, I recommend warming-up to the gathering first.